 Microsoft acknowledges that some users experience crashes in the various apps of Microsoft Office 2016.
 These should resolve following updating to Sierra 10.12.2.
 It also helps if you can turn off (uncheck) Auto Proxy Discovery and Automatic Proxy Configuration in the Proxies pane of your current Network configuration.
 Details are here.

-If your Mac requires that Auto Proxy Discovery and/or Automatic Proxy Configuration are turned on, you must update to Sierra 10.12.2, and even then it seems possible that infrequent crashes might occur, although much less likely.
+If your Mac requires that Auto Proxy Discovery and/or Automatic Proxy Configuration are turned on, you must update to Sierra 10.12.2 or later, and even then it seems possible that infrequent crashes might occur, although much less likely.

 Adobe CC – now almost completely compatible and fully supported